zhrandell/Seattle_Aquarium_CCR_analytical_resources/documents/data_streams.md

 ## Satellite / aerial imagery
 * DNR data for kelp canopy
+* MODIS satellite data for cholorophyll & sea temperature (see [here](https://modis.gsfc.nasa.gov/about/) for information about MODIS, and [here](https://github.com/zhrandell/SubstrateComplexity/blob/main/Code/figSOM_chlorophyll_singleDay.R) for a script plotting a single day of MODIS data to create a map, and [here](https://github.com/zhrandell/SubstrateComplexity/blob/main/Code/figSOM_chlorophyll_21years.R) for a script analyzing 21 years of MODIS data.

 ## Base layers
 * Bathymetry data for Puget Sound
-* Bathymetry data for the Western Strait
+* Bathymetry data for the Western Strait (e.g., see here)